 God will not turn a blind eye on any Christian who goes against His will.

 Sexual sin among other offenses deeply irritates God.

 King Solomon who once loved God and ruled his people with wisdom became obsessed with women, and they caused him to deviate from God’s path.

-Since his illicit sexual obsessions began, Solomon became inconsistent with God, and he made series of costly mistakes.
+Since his illicit sexual obsessions began, Solomon became inconsistent with God, and he made a series of costly mistakes.

 The scripture reported, “King Solomon loved many foreign women, as well as the daughter of Pharaoh: women of the Moabites, Ammonites, Edomites, Sidonians, and Hittites—from the nations of whom the Lord had said to the children of Israel,

-“King Solomon, however, loved many foreign women besides Pharaoh’s daughter—Moabites, Ammonites, Edomites, Sidonians and Hittites.
+“King Solomon, however, loved many foreign women besides Pharaoh’s daughter—Moabites, Ammonites, Edomites, Sidonians, and Hittites.

 They were from nations about which the Lord had told the Israelites, “You must not intermarry with them, because they will surely turn your hearts after their gods.”
 Nevertheless, Solomon held fast to them in love.
 He had seven hundred wives of royal birth and three hundred concubines, and his wives led him astray.

 As Solomon grew old, his wives turned his heart after other gods, and his heart was not fully devoted to the Lord his God, as the heart of David his father had been” (1 Kings 11:1-4 NKJV)